jiixyj/libebur128/README.md

     r128-tag.py <directory>

-and it will scan the directory recursively for music files and tag them as one album per subfolder.
+and it will scan the directory as one album.
+Use the option "-r" to search recursively for music files and tag them as one album per subfolder.
+The tagger also supports file input; then all files are treated as one album.

 The reference volume is -18 LU (5 dB louder than the EBU R 128 reference level of -23 LU).